ToBinio/cargo-features-manager/README.md

 A TUI-like cli tool to manage the features of your rust-projects dependencies.

 You can view all available features and easily toggle (enable & disable) them with one button click.
 All of your changes will directly be reflected in your Cargo.toml file.

 ## install

 `cargo install cargo-features-manager`

 ## usage

+### viewer

 To start the tool run `cargo features` in your project root dir.